SharePoint/sp-dev-docs/docs/general-development/how-to-create-tabular-data-source-providers-for-performancepoint-services-in-sha.md

-## Code example: Create a data source provider for custom PerformancePoint Services tabular data sources in SharePoint Server 2013
+## Code example: Create a data source provider for custom PerformancePoint Services tabular data sources in SharePoint
 <a name="bk_example"> </a>

 The class in the following code example creates a tabular data source provider that retrieves stock quotes from an external Web service and then transforms the data into a tabular format.